-The Crystal Lake PWS obtains groundwater from the Evangeline subunit of the Gulf Coast Aquifer.
-Radium and gross alpha particle are not commonly found in area wells at concentrations greater than the MCL.
-The Evangeline and Jasper subunit aquifers are known to be very productive in the area.
-Other nearby PWS well screens are generally set either shallower or deeper than the well screen of the Crystal Lake PWS.
-It is likely there could be good quality groundwater nearby.
+The Indian Springs PWS obtains groundwater from the Burkeville Aquiclude subunit of the Gulf Coast aquifer.
+Radium and gross alpha particles are not commonly found in area wells at concentrations greater than the MCL.
+The Jasper subunit aquifers are known to be very productive in the area.
+Other nearby PWS well screens are generally set either shallower or deeper than the well screen of Indian Springs PWS.
 However, the variability of radium and gross alpha particle concentrations makes it difficult to determine where wells can be located to produce acceptable water.
-It may be possible to do down-hole testing on the Crystal Lake PWS well to determine the source of the contaminants.
+It may be possible to do down-hole testing on the Indian Springs PWS well to determine the source of the contaminants.
 If the contaminants derive primarily from a single part of the formation, that part could be excluded by modifying the existing well, or avoided altogether by completing a new well.